nickw1/lilt/README.md

 You need [Node.js](https://nodejs.org) - at least version 20 - installed on your system.

 `lilt` uses [@lazarv/react-server](https://react-server.dev) as its web development framework.
-You can optionally install the package management tool  [pnpm](https://pnpm.io).
+You should also install the package management tool [pnpm](https://pnpm.io).

 Once installed do:

 ```
-npm install
+pnpm install
 ```

 Then build:

 ```
-npm react-server build
+pnpm react-server build
 ```

-You can alternatively use `pnpm` rather than `npm`.

 ### Setup lilt